 Learn details about Pitt's Nutrition program and how it prepares students to become Registered Dietitian/Nutritionists (RDNs).

 Students applying to the graduate Nutrition program need to meet specific admission requirements including a variety of prerequisite courses and exposure to the field of dietetics.

 The graduate curriculum includes a combination of advanced nutrition courses and the 1200 hours of supervised practice required to become an RDN.

 Program Goals and Outcomes

-Learn more about Pitt's Nutrition program goals and outcomes.
+Learn more about our program standards through Pitt Nutrition's goals and outcomes.

 Interested in learning more?

 Chat Live with Program Director Deborah Hutcheson on Skype the first Friday of every month from 1:30 pm - 2:00 pm!
 Simply add PittCDN to your contacts.

 The Coordinated Master in Nutrition and Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (A.N.D.), (ACEND@eatright.org), phone (1-800-877-1600 or 1-800-877-1600 x5400), or mail (120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995).